Vatra Dornei Casino

+The casino was abandoned and fell into disrepair.
+In 2023, a four-year programme of restoration works was completed on the building and it was reopened to the public as a museum, exhibition and event venue.

 History

-Financing, Inauguration, and Construction
+Background

-Joseph II, Holy Roman Emperor, instituted a series of policies between 1765–1790 now known as Josephinism, which acted to decentralize church institutions.
+Joseph II, Holy Roman Emperor, instituted a series of policies between 1765 and 1790 now known as Josephinism, which acted to decentralize church institutions.
 In essence, this policy prohibited local churches from speaking directly to the Curia in Rome or other centralized bodies as with Orthodox churches.
 Practicing Jews of Bukovina were also targeted by the occupying Monarchs.
 The consequence of the policy was the bankruptcy and shuttering of over 800 monasteries and local churches and the forfeiture of their funds and vast properties to the government.
 It also resulted in the centralization of active church property.
 The newly acquired funds and properties were turned into public, secular church-fund bureaucracies (in German: Religionsfonds) resulting in the creation of 1,700 new welfare institutions and parishes.

 After the annexation of Bukovina by the Habsburg monarch from the Principality of Moldavia in 1775 (which later became part of the Austrian Empire in 1804 and Austria-Hungary in 1867), the monarch appointed Baron Erzenberg as governor over the new military administration of the region.
 At the time, churches and monasteries owned two-thirds of all wealth and land in Bukovina.

 Under the June 19, 1783, imperial decree of Joseph II, the Baron was ordered to begin the centralization of church-owned lands and wealth.
 The local Eastern Orthodox Eparchy of Bukovina, seated in Chernivtsi, was placed under spiritual jurisdiction of Metropolitanate of Karlovci.

 Translated from Romanian, the decree ordered, in part: